byrthe/byrthe/README.md

 # Hello hello

-I'm a front-end developer, graphic designer and a project manager based in Brussels.
+I'm a front-end developer, graphic designer and a organisor based in Brussels.
 I like to work with Vue / Nuxt.

 Some projects i've worked on the past months while at BeCode: